 • other organs – 5%.

-Untreated, complicated forms of the disease in 35% of cases are fatal in the first two years.
+Untreated, complicated forms of the disease in 35% of cases end in death in the first two years.

 How tertiary syphilis affects the psyche

-In the primary and secondary form of the disease, brain damage occurs, and in the tertiary, the central nervous system (neurosyphilis).
+In the primary and secondary forms of the disease, damage occurs to the brain, and in the tertiary form, damage occurs to the central nervous system (neurosyphilis).

-Various morphological changes cover the brain structures, vessels, membranes and lead to severe neuropsychiatric disorders.
+Various morphological changes affect brain structures, vessels, membranes and lead to severe psychoneurological disorders.

-The initial, pseudoasthenic stage is manifested by weakness, attacks of headaches, fatigue, and reduced performance.
-The patient begins to commit acts unusual for him, to show rudeness, tactlessness.
+The initial, pseudoasthenic stage is manifested by weakness, attacks of headaches, fatigue, and decreased performance.
+The patient begins to perform actions unusual for him, to show rudeness and tactlessness.

-After the clinical picture is aggravated: speech disorders increase (blurred speech, repetition of syllables), uncertainty of gait appears, staggering, handwriting becomes illegible.
+Afterwards, the clinical picture worsens: speech disorders increase (slurred speech, repetition of syllables), unsteadiness of gait, staggering, handwriting becomes illegible.

-In 95% of cases, patients with a tertiary form have mental insanity and an extreme degree of mental instability, which are expressed by depression, fits of rage, euphoria, paranoia, hallucinations, twilight states of consciousness, stunnedness and absurd delusions of grandeur.
+In 95% of cases, patients with the tertiary form experience mental insanity and extreme mental instability, which are expressed by depression, fits of rage, euphoria, paranoia, hallucinations, twilight states of consciousness, stupor and absurd delusions of grandeur.

-A peculiarity of mental damage at the last stage: pathological, exceptionally bright, colorful perception of the surrounding world.
+Feature of mental damage at the last stage: pathological extremely bright, colorful perception of the surrounding world.

 Treatment program